nalicia/Final_Project/README.md

 <!-- Add information on work done in R -->

 ### Technologies, languages, tools, and algorithms used in Data Exploration Phase
-- Python
+- Python including the Pandas and SciKit-Learn libraries
 - Juypter Notebooks
-- R
+- R and the R-Studio applocation
 - Pearson Standard Correlation Coefficient
 - Spearman Rank Correlation
 - Ordinary Least Squares Regression

 # Analysis Phase

-Based on the results of the Data Exploration Phase, we decided to use a Linear Regression machine learning model to test and train the data set.
+The data exploration phase revealed patterns and relationships amongst data variables.
+As our predictive question is most easily answered as a continuous response variable and that a strong model for linear regression was observed in the exploratory step we decided to formalize the multivariate linear model discovered there into a predictive machine learning function.

 ## Description of preliminary data preprocessing

 ## Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
-based on r score value from Linear Regression graphs
+Some data variables were dropped outright

 ## Description of how data was split into training and testing sets